-Use SMTP default values C Enabled : SMTP (Simple Mail Transfer Protocol) is enabled by default and auto-populated (it assumes that the standard SMTP server configuration is used).
+Use SMTP default values Enabled : SMTP (Simple Mail Transfer Protocol) is enabled by default and auto-populated (it assumes that the standard SMTP server configuration is used).
 Some organizations, however, may wish to use their own SMTP server configuration for security or other reasons.
 This will require you to disable this feature and manually configure the new fields that appear once this feature is disabled.

-Click on "Summary Report" to expand this option (see Fig. 8.7).
+Click on "Summary Report" to expand this option (see Fig. 8.6).
 Enable any segments of time you would like to schedule a report for and adjust accordingly.
 If you leave the Send reports at the end of the day box unchecked for Hour, Dayparts, or Shifts, the report is sent as soon as the time value in the "END" field is met.
-Check the box if you would prefer to receive the report at the end of the day (e.g., as with the Hour option in Fig. 8.7).
+Check the box if you would prefer to receive the report at the end of the day (e.g., as with the Hour option in Fig. 8.6).

-Use the "+" sign to the right of a field to expand for an additional row of options (e.g., the Hour option in Fig. 8.7).
+Use the "+" sign to the right of a field to expand for an additional row of options (e.g., the Hour option in Fig. 8.6).

-Summary Re port
+▼ Summary Report

-STORE Hour Enabled START 12:00 AM END 05:00 AM
+STORE Hour C Enabled START C END O5:00 AM

-START 05:00 AM ~ END 10:00 AM
+- (

-Send reports s at the end of the day
+✓ Send reports at the end of the day

+DETECTORS

-DETECTORS Dayparts Disabled START ~ END Breakfast • +
+DETECTORS Dayparts Disabled START Breakfast +

-CAR DETECTION SETTINGS Send report s at the end of the day
+CAR DETECTION SETTINGS Send reports at the end of the day

-Shifts Disabled 🗌 Early Morning 🗌 Aftenoon Evening
+Shifts Disabled Early Morning Aftenoon Evening

-REPORTS Send report s at the end of the day
+REPORTS Send reports at the end of the day

 Day Disabled

-START Monday END Sunday
+START END Sunday

 Week Disabled

-A report will be sen Week begins on: t at the end of each v week.
+A report will be sent at the end of each week.
+Week begins on:

+DAY

-Day Monday
+Monday

 Month Disabled

-A report will be sen t at the end of each I month.
+A report will be sent at the end of each month.

 Year-To-Date Disabled

-t at the end of each i of the year through
+A report will be sent at the end of each month with the accumulation of data form the beginning of the year through the end of each month.

-Year begins on: DAY
+Year begins on:

-January 1 )
+January DAY

-Save
+Cancel Save

-Fig. 8.7
+Fig. 8.6